10 Time-Saving Reading Hacks for Busy Professionals in 2026

 - Review weekly: Brief review cements learning and surfaces connections

 Tools like Notion, Obsidian, or simple browser bookmarks with descriptions can serve this purpose.
-The key is having a system you'll actually use.
+Tiago Forte's Building a Second Brain framework popularized the PARA method (Projects, Areas, Resources, Archives) used by over 30,000 professionals as of 2026.

 | Week | Focus | Expected Savings |